EMOTE WORK — THE FUTURE OF WORK IS HERE

 ‘’Mobility’’ is one of the greatest gifts the Cloud has to offer.
 We place utmost emphasis on how the digital workplace works when building our tools.
 Our goal is to empower remote teams to work better together safely in the cloud, transcending all physical boundaries and security concerns.

 GAT Unlock: Takes security one step forward to help you gain control over your entire Google Workspace domain.
-Set up powerful security rules for Drive shares, access to sensitive documents and more.
-Better yet, receive notifications whenever any of these rules is broken.
+Set up powerful security rules for Drive shares, access to sensitive documents, and more.
+Better yet, receive notifications whenever any of these rules are broken.

 ActiveID: Ensures that the user logged into your company’s account is in fact the user typing behind that keyboard.
 ActiveID uses a powerful constant identity verification technology that operates based on every single user’s unique typing style.